Scrimba Fullstack Developer Path

 What is the Scrimba Fullstack Path?
-About 108.4 hours from HTML/CSS through React, Node, SQL, TypeScript, Next.js, plus an AI engineering module.
-Same in-browser scrim style as the other paths—you’re editing code, not only watching.
+Roughly 108.4 hours of interactive lessons across 20 modules, taking you from HTML and CSS through React, Node, Express, SQL, TypeScript, Next.js, and a short AI Engineering block.
+Same scrim format as the other paths: you type in the editor, not just watch.

 The Fullstack Developer Path